ISG-Siegen/assembled/examples/README.md

 * `example_openml_cc18.py`: An example on how to use the task IDs from the curated classification benchmark OpenML-CC18 to build and save metatasks.
 As implied by one of the comments, you could also pass a list of task IDs by hand.
-* `example_rebuild_benchmark_data.py`: The code that can be used to re-build a benchmark from a `benchmark_details.json` created by the benchmark set search code.
+* `example_rebuild_benchmark_data.py`: The code that can be used to re-build a benchmark from a `benchmark_details.json` created by the benchmark set search code for OpenML tasks.
 This allows the user to get the exact same benchmark metatasks as created by another user (assuming the metatasks were created via OpenML).
 * `example_run_benchmark.py`: Code that shows how to run a benchmark using metatasks and ensemble techniques.
 It uses the functionalities of a metataks to perform an evaluation.
 Moreover, it uses ensemble techniques (as initialized in `/ensemble_techniques/`).
 By default, the will save the output (ensemble techniques' predictions) in a directory.